-- Memory loss & a decline in cognitive function.
+- Memory loss and decline in cognitive function.

-- Chronic users also put themselves at risk of acquiring infectious diseases such as HIV (AIDs), depending on the method they are using the substance.
+- Risk of acquiring infectious diseases such as HIV (AIDs), depending on the method of consumption.

-Quitting cold turkey is a term often used to describe a person who chooses to halt all meth consumption suddenly and immediately completely.
-Unfortunately, quitting meth cold turkey is not an easy task!
-And should not be done without medical and professional supervision.
-Methamphetamine withdrawal is indeed a genuine concern which can include a range of symptoms like:
+Quitting ‘cold turkey’ is a term often used to describe when a person chooses to halt drug consumption suddenly and immediately.
+Unfortunately, quitting meth alone is not an easy task and should not be done without medical and professional intervention.

 - Anxiety and increased irritability

 Emerge Recovery TX: Methamphetamine Addiction Treatment in Austin

 Women suffering from an addiction to methamphetamine may require extensive long-term treatment, often including a subset of behavioral therapy.
 At Emerge Recovery TX, we utilize innovative approaches to aid clients through each phase of their recovery.
 Our holistic approach is designed to support a woman’s mind, body, and spirit as they heal from trauma, addiction, and co-occurring disorders.
 Emerge Recovery TX offers a variety of treatment options that may be beneficial in treating methamphetamine addiction, including: